Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/Cluster_Deployment/README.md

 4. Use [Azure Advisor](https://azure.microsoft.com/en-us/services/advisor/) to optimize deployments by leveraging the smart insights

-5. Use [Azure Policies](https://azure.microsoft.com/en-us/services/azure-policy/) to define guardrails around deployment constrains to regulate cost
+5. Use [Azure Policies](https://azure.microsoft.com/en-us/services/azure-policy/) to define guardrails around deployment constraints to regulate the cost

 ### 5.2.
 Operational Excellence

 1. Ensure that the parameters passed to the deployment scripts are validated

 1. Leverage parallel resource deployment where ever possible.
-In the scope of this sample, all the three resources can be deployed in parallel.
+In the scope of this sample, all three resources can be deployed in parallel.

 1. Validate compensation transactions for the deployment workflow.